 For information on many of the factors used in the calculator, see the following articles:

 At the bottom of the TFSA vs RRSP calculator, there is a link where you can send us comments or questions.
-We welcome your constructive criticism and suggestions for improvements.

 Check out our other calculators.